Application | Rules | Release | Meet the Teams | Standings| Photos | Sponsors | Military Heroes | Community Partners | Past Aggregate Winners| FAQs

 - If a team loses their check, they will be charged a fee of $35 in order for a new check to be written.

 - The Lady Angler award is given to the highest winning team that has a lady angler on its team.
-The lady angler must have fished the tournament that day.
+The lady angler does not have to catch the fish but must be a registered angler on the team and must have been on board tournament day when the fish was caught.

-- Youth Angler award is given to the highest winning team that has a youth angler on its team.
-The youth angler must have fished the tournament that day.
+- Youth Angler award is given to the highest winning team that has a youth angler 15 years old or younger on its team.
+The youth angler does not have to catch the fish but must be a registered angler on the team and must have been on board tournament day when the fish was caught.